kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/11-complete-logout-with-new-routes.md

 `$ git status`

-`$ git commit -a -m 'Add test cases for Editor Component'`
+`$ git commit -a -m 'Add onLeave to set presentation session to undefined'`